Disney & Google Present

 Each scene and location in Blank is mapped directly overtop of Disneyland - we kept the scale of the park as is, and since our characters are only 3 inches tall a trip from the Paint Factory to the Fix-it Factory (roughly following the train tracks behind the Jungle Cruise to Toon Town) is quite an adventure.
 If a follow-up to Blank ever moves forward, we will finally be introduced to the Main St. of this world, a sprawling city full of every shape, style and size of Vinylmation characters.

 The "War Room", as it was dubbed during its initial purpose (another story for another time), was a large open room with light panels and projector screens on all sides, this large unused room became Gino's personal Art Dept during production.

 The giant 25 foot conference table became a dozen different work stations, where, at any given time, different characters were being hand-painted, monorail train cars were being finalized, clay became trees - every piece of Blank, much like the world of Blank, was repurposed items or scraps of materials that could be turned into something more.

-Everything we did, every problem we needed to find a solution for was a completely new thing for us being that this was stop-motion, from something as simple as rigging the Vinylmations with armature, creating a waterfall and clouds, to as complex as filming a 40 foot long hang-gliding one-shot down the side of a snow-covered mountain top.
+Everything we did - every problem we needed to find a solution for - was a completely new thing for us as stop-motion filmmakers, from something as simple as rigging the Vinylmations with armature, creating a waterfall and clouds, to as complex as filming a 40 foot long hang-gliding one-shot down the side of a snow-covered mountain top.